 - Patient Advocate Foundation: This nonprofit organization offers financial assistance to patients who don’t have health insurance or who rely on Medicare and Medicaid but can’t cover the copay costs.

 How Much Does Descovy Cost?

 If you pay full price, Descovy can be expensive.
 However, 99% of Nurx patients get PrEP medication for free.
-Our team can show you how to use your insurance provider’s copay program and access other payment assistance options.
-Contact us at email@example.com to find out how much PrEP will cost you.
+Our team can show you how to use your insurance and the Gilead copay program as well as possibly accessing other payment assistance options.
+Contact us at [email protected] to find out how much PrEP will cost you.

-In addition, Nurx charges a $12 consultation fee each time you request a PrEP prescription.
+In addition, Nurx charges a $25 consultation fee each time you request a PrEP prescription which is every three months.
 This fee includes an online consultation with a medical provider, a review of your lab test results, and messaging with our medical team.
 This fee applies when you request prescription refills, too.

 Can I Take a Generic Version of Descovy?

 There are no Descovy generics currently on the market.
 When you get approved for a Descovy prescription, you’ll receive the name-brand medication made by Gilead Sciences.